danabrey/symfony-docker-compose/README.md

 Redis is available at redis:5379 from any other container.

-ELK stack is available during development at localhost:8080
+ELK stack is available at localhost:8080

 ### Hosts file

-symfony.dev 127.0.0.1
+127.0.0.1 symfony.dev